bob-606/5.easa.fi/README.md

 ## 12. What is the advantage of differential aileron movement?
-What is the advantage of differential aileron movement?
 - ***The drag of the downwards deflected aileron is lowered and the adverse yaw is smaller***
 - The adverse yaw is higher
 - The total lift remains constant during aileron deflection